platformsh/platformsh-docs/src/configuration/routes/cache.md

 If you enable caching...

-* you can configure cache behaviour for different location blocks in your `.platform.app.yaml`
+* you can configure cache behaviour for different location blocks in your `.platform.app.yaml`;
-* the router will respect whatever cache headers are sent by the application
+* the router will respect whatever cache headers are sent by the application;
-* cookies will not bypass the cache unless the `cookie` property is set or the `Set-Cookie` header is present
+* cookies will not bypass the cache unless the `cookie` property is set or the `Set-Cookie` header is present;
 * responses with the `Cache-Control` header set to `Private`, `No-Cache`, or `No-Store` are not cached.

 The Platform.sh HTTP cache is an implementation of the Nginx HTTP cache.